 An additional helpful tool the plugin offers is the ability to automatically resize large original images on upload.
 If you changed the Media Settings we covered earlier, good for you.
 But they won’t affect full-sized images or images you’ve already uploaded.

-I’d have thought that resizing originals would be less of a factor in page speed, but I’ve fixed more than one site that included ridiculously huge images.
-One was 17MB!
-Using the resize option in the TinyPNG plugin will help you painlessly save space in your web hosting account, so go ahead and do it.
+You’d think resizing originals would be less of a factor in page speed, but I’ve fixed more than one site that included ridiculously huge images.
+One was 17MB.
+Yikes.

 What else makes your website drag?